tinaprisma/ds-word-vectorization-lab-online-ds-sp-000/README.md

 1. Convert each document to a Bag of Words (dictionary representation)
 1. Return a list of dictionaries vectorized using tf-idf, where each dictionary is a vectorized representation of a document.

+**_HINT:_** Remember that all files are stored in the `data/` directory.
+Be sure to append this to the filename when reading in each file, otherwise the path won't be correct!

 ```python
 def main(filenames):